siobhon-egan/thesisdownMU/README.md

 - `data/` folder to store any data you wish to use if run analysis or read data into your thesis document.

+**5) Knit to PDF**

-4) Knit the `index.Rmd` file to get the book in PDF format.
+By default the document knits to PDF format.

-*Note: do not change the name of the `index.Rmd` file.*

-Edit the `index.Rmd` file, you can remove any sections that are relavent by simply commenting them out with a `#`.

 If you want to knit the file to a different format (e.g. word or html), simply edit the `output:` section in the `index.Rmd` file.
-Note that this template has been optimised for PDF output and you may find formatting issues when knitting to other formats.
+However a word of caution is this template has been optimised for PDF output and you may find formatting issues when knitting to other formats.
 I am trying to work on optimising this.

 Default...knit to PDF
 ```